 - Earth Discovery Institute

 - Friends of Navajo Canyon

 - Friends of the Point Loma Native Plant Garden

 - I Love a Clean San Diego

 - San Diego Canyonlands

 - San Diego County Parks & Recreation

 - San Diego Library Mission Valley Branch

 - Volcan Mountain Foundation

-2020 sponsorship opportunities are available.
+2022 sponsorship opportunities are available.
 San Diego River Days sponsors receive more than 500,000 impressions in the community.
 For information about sponsoring San Diego River Days, please email firstname.lastname@example.org.